-In this case, property and estate lawyers help you assess bad liens and come up with ways to clear them.
+In this case, estate lawyers help you assess bad liens and find ways to clear them.

 - 📝 Note: Tax liens or statutory liens are considered as bad liens as they impact your credit score, which adversely affects your ability to obtain financing in the future.

-Buyers need an attorney to review the title, disclosure, and related documents.
+Buyers need an attorney to review the title, various documents, and disclosures.
 From making a purchase agreement to handling lawsuits for buyers, here are some of the attorney’s responsibilities.

 A purchase agreement in real estate law outlines the terms & conditions of the residential property sale.
 This document acts as an offer made to the seller of the property, which can be negotiated upon.

-The purchase agreement includes the selling price, property details, and the buyer’s and the seller’s information.
-Once both the parties arrive at an agreement, the contract becomes binding.
+The purchase agreement includes the selling price, property details, and the information of the buyer and the seller.
+Once the parties arrive at an agreement, the contract becomes binding.

 In that case, attorneys can give you real estate legal advice to either reconsider the contract, depending on the gravity of the legal issue.

-If a buyer wishes to cancel the contract on failure to disclose material defects, breach of contract or any other reason, attorneys for property can take action on behalf of the buyer.
+An attorney assists a buyer who may wish to cancel the contract on account of breach of contract, failure to disclose material defects, or any other reason.

-This involves the cancellation of the sale contract or filing a lawsuit against the seller if the buyer incurred damages from the breach.
+In addition to the cancellation of the contract, the attorney may file a lawsuit against the seller if the buyer incurred damages from the breach.

-A settlement statement is involved where a buyer has taken out a loan for the property.
-The settlement statement contains the information related to the mortgage, e.g. interest, costs owed, credits, etc.
+A settlement statement is involved when a buyer has taken out a loan for the property.
+The settlement statement contains information related to the mortgage such as interest, costs owed, credit score to buy a house, etc.